Data center services

 Data center services encompass all of the services and facility-related components or activities that support the implementation, maintenance, operation, and enhancement of a data center, which is an environment that provides processing, storage, networking, management and the distribution of data within an enterprise.

+As of 2024, the global market for data center services was estimated to be worth approximately $62.23 billion, with expectations of nearly doubling to $110.34 billion by 2030, driven by a steady annual growth rate of around 10%.

 Generally, data center services fall into two categories: services provided to a data center or services provided from a data center.

 Support services

 Support services for the data center can be generally defined as technical support, which provides assistance to help solve problems related to technology products.
 Technical support services for data centers help to address challenges with the servers, storage, software and networking equipment that constitute a data center, or the related processes involved in managing data center equipment.
 Data center support services can also include installing and configuring technical equipment.
 Careers in this industry include (1) Technical Support Analyst, (2) Help Desk Engineer or (3) Information Support Specialists.